 At mid-latitudes, cold polar air meets warmer tropical air, these cross at what is commonly referred to as the polar front.
-Above the interface of the polar and tropical air masses a stream of strong wind is formed, known as a What is the jet stream?.
+Above the interface of the polar and tropical air masses a stream of strong wind is formed, known as the jet stream.

 Atmospheric jet streams consist of bands of strong winds, reaching up to 200 mph.
 These bands can be found above the Earth's surface between 9 and 16 km (at about the cruising altitude of a commercial aeroplane) and can move weather systems around the globe.
 In winter, the jet stream separates cold, Arctic air masses from warmer large-scale tropical air masses of the mid-Atlantic.
 The location of a jet stream varies within the inherent fluctuations in the environment.